 Sponsored by Bob & Sharon Bailey

 Lori Jensen began playing violin when she was five years old, first with Lesa Zuehlke, then with Zaven Melikian at the San Francisco Conservatory.
 She graduated from Santa Clara University with a Bachelor of Arts in Music, a major in Communications and a minor in Religious Studies.
 She has been a member of the Santa Cruz Symphony since 2003.
 Other groups she has played with include Symphony Silicon Valley, San Jose Chamber Orchestra, West Bay Opera and California Pops.
 In addition to teaching private violin, viola and piano students, Lori coaches local youth orchestras and performs at weddings.
-She is also a first degree Black Belt in Tae Kwon Do.
+She is also a second degree Black Belt in Tae Kwon Do.
 Her other hobbies include volleyball, gardening, baking, volunteering and crafts.